nterhoeven/anaLife-homepage/_pages/home.en.md

   cta_label: "<i class='fa fa-envelope'></i> Contact"
   cta_url: "mailto:info@analife.de"
   caption:
-excerpt: 'We develop individual data science solutions.<br/>You profit from our rich experience in handling of big data and state of the art methods like deep learning.<br/>If you are interested or have any questions, contact us.<br/>We are looking forward to hearing from you.'
+excerpt: 'We develop individual data science solutions.<br/>You profit from our rich experience in handling of big data and state of the art methods like deep learning.<br/>If you are interested or have any questions, contact us.<br/>We are looking forward to hear from you.'
 feature_row:
   - image_path: assets/images/codeblock.jpg
     alt: "datenanalyse"
     title: "Data Analysis"
     excerpt: "Full spectrum from classical descriptive statistics to deep learning.
-We also apply data-mining on complex daten."
+We also apply data-mining technologies on complex data."
     url:
   - image_path:  assets/images/consult.jpg
     alt: "beratung"
     title: "Consulting"
-    excerpt: "We offer data driven consulting, for example for optimization potential."
+    excerpt: "We offer data driven consulting.
+Explore your optimization potential."
     url:
   - image_path:  assets/images/chart.jpg
     alt: "prognose"